jazzsajan/Rocket/README.md

 # Rocket

+Programming of hardware inside an L1 rocket.
+Utilizing an Arduino, RF Transmitter, BMP, and GPS to gather barometric and location data.

 in process:
 code to use BMP180 sensor with Arduino and an HC12 RF to collect barometric data while Rocket in flight